 - Type of preservatives.
 Any type of non-raw pet food will need preservatives to keep it fresh for however long it takes your kitten to finish it.
 But if you’re looking for organic kitten food, look for the kind that uses vitamin C or E; those are naturally occurring preservatives that don’t add anything questionable.

 - Origin of food.
 It’s easy to forget that the logistics of food is a major factor in how fresh it can be when it gets to your kitten’s bowl.
 When looking for organic kitten food, look for brands that are manufactured near you, or at least within your country.
 That cuts down on both travel emissions and the need to pump up your kitty’s food with preservatives.

 - Ingredients.
 We’ve saved the most important factor for last because we’re betting you’ve already thought of it.
-But we have to remind you that ingredients are the number one thing that you should look at when you’re searching for organic kitten food.
-Nothing else is going to be as simple and straightforward when telling you what is actually going into your baby’s tummy.
+But we have to remind you that ingredients are the number one thing you should look at when searching for organic kitten food.
+Nothing else is going to be as simple and straightforward as when telling you what is actually going into your baby’s tummy.